IEP Parent Rights in Maryland

 What are your rights as a parent in the IEP process in Maryland?

-Maryland's parental rights in special education are established under COMAR 13A.05.01.11, COMAR 13A.05.01.12, COMAR 13A.05.01.13, and Md.
+Maryland's parental rights in special education are established under COMAR 13A.05.01.11 (procedural safeguards notice), COMAR 13A.05.01.12 (prior written notice), COMAR 13A.05.01.13 (consent), and Md.
 Code Ann., Ed. § 8-412 et seq.
-Parents must provide informed written consent before the LEA may conduct an initial evaluation, implement an initial IEP, or conduct a reevaluation (when the LEA proposes one beyond the standard triennial) (COMAR 13A.05.01.13; 34 CFR 300.300).
-Parents may revoke consent for services in writing at any time; the LEA must discontinue services but is not required to amend the IEP (34 CFR 300.300(b)(4)).
-Parents have the right to participate as equal members of the IEP team in all meetings regarding identification, evaluation, eligibility, and placement (COMAR 13A.05.01.07; 34 CFR 300.321).
-IEP meetings must be scheduled at mutually agreeable times and places, with written notice provided early enough to ensure attendance (COMAR 13A.05.01.07D; 34 CFR 300.322(a)).
-Maryland is an all-party consent state for audio recordings under Md.
+Parents must provide informed written consent before the LEA may: (1) conduct an initial evaluation, (2) provide special education and related services for the first time (initial IEP implementation), or (3) conduct a reevaluation when the LEA proposes new assessments (COMAR 13A.05.01.13; 34 CFR 300.300).
+Parents may revoke consent for special education services in writing at any time; upon revocation, the LEA must provide prior written notice, then discontinue services — the child is no longer considered a child with a disability and loses IDEA protections (34 CFR 300.300(b)(4)).
+Parents have the right to participate as equal members of the IEP team in all meetings regarding identification, evaluation, eligibility, educational placement, and the provision of FAPE (COMAR 13A.05.01.07; 34 CFR 300.321).
+IEP meetings must be scheduled at mutually agreeable times and places, with written notice provided sufficiently in advance to ensure the parent can attend (COMAR 13A.05.01.07(D); 34 CFR 300.322(a)).
+Maryland is an all-party consent state for audio recording under Md.
 Code Ann., Cts. & Jud.
-Proc. § 10-402 — all parties to a conversation must consent before it may be recorded.
-This means parents must obtain consent from all IEP team members (school personnel) before recording IEP meetings.
-Prior written notice (PWN) must be provided before any proposed change in identification, evaluation, or placement (COMAR 13A.05.01.12; 34 CFR 300.503).
-Parents must receive the procedural safeguards notice once per year, at initial referral, upon request, and upon filing a complaint or due process request.
-Maryland provides a Parental Rights brochure through MSDE translated into multiple languages.
+Proc. § 10-402 — all parties to a communication must consent before it may be intercepted or recorded.
+This means parents must obtain consent from all IEP team members (including school personnel) before audio recording any IEP meeting; recording without consent is a criminal offense.
+Prior written notice (PWN) must be provided a reasonable time before any proposed change or refusal to change identification, evaluation, educational placement, or the provision of FAPE (COMAR 13A.05.01.12; 34 CFR 300.503).
+Parents must receive the procedural safeguards notice (Maryland Parental Rights brochure) once per year, at initial referral for evaluation, upon parent request, upon filing a state complaint, and upon filing a due process complaint (COMAR 13A.05.01.11; 34 CFR 300.504).
+MSDE publishes the Maryland Procedural Safeguards Notice in English, Spanish, and other languages.
+Parents have the right to examine all educational records, participate in meetings, and obtain an IEE at public expense when they disagree with the LEA's evaluation (COMAR 13A.05.01.14).
+At age 18, educational rights transfer to the student unless a legal guardian, limited guardian, or educational decision-maker has been appointed (Md.
+Code Ann., Ed. § 8-412.1).

 What Maryland Requires

-Maryland is an all-party consent state for audio recording: all IEP team members (school personnel) must consent before a meeting can be recorded (Md.
+Maryland is an all-party consent state for audio recording: all IEP meeting participants (school personnel and parents) must consent before recording; recording without consent is a criminal offense (Md.
 Code Ann., Cts. & Jud.
 Proc. § 10-402).

-Parents may revoke consent for special education services at any time in writing; the LEA must stop services upon revocation (34 CFR 300.300(b)(4)).
+Parents may revoke consent for special education services at any time in writing; the LEA must provide PWN and then stop services (34 CFR 300.300(b)(4)).

 The procedural safeguards notice must be provided once annually, at initial referral, upon request, and when a complaint or due process hearing is filed (COMAR 13A.05.01.11; 34 CFR 300.504).